 Programme Structure and Workload

 The Diploma in Jade and Hard Stone Carving (Level 5) is a local programme consisting entirely of provider standards as no unit standards at this level, or national qualifications, exist.
-It is a 34 week, full-time programme, although it can be completed part-time over several years.

 Applicants must meet the following criteria: